turtacn/alameda-1/docs/quickstart.md

 ## Using Alameda

-To have Alameda resource usage recommendations for you, first thing is to tell Alameda what are the target containers and the policies.
-Then you can see the recommendations by checking the *alamedarecommendation* CRs.
-Grafana dashboards are also provided to visualize these information.
+To have Alameda makes resource usage recommendations for you, first thing is to tell Alameda what are the target containers by creating [_AlamedaScaler_](../design/crd_alamedascaler.md) CRs.
+Then you can see the recommendations by checking the [_alamedarecommendation_](../design/crd_alamedarecommendation.md) CRs or Grafana dashboards visualize them.

 ### Specify a target object

-Users can create a custom resource of *AlamedaScaler* custom resource definition (CRD) to instruct Alameda that:
+Users can create a custom resource of _AlamedaScaler_ custom resource definition (CRD) to instruct Alameda that:
 1. which container needs resource usage recommendations, and
 2. what policy that Alameda should use to give recommendations.
+3. whether or not to execute the recommendations.

-Currently Alameda watches containers that are deployed by *Deployment* or *DeploymentConfig* apis and provides *stable* and *compact* policies.
-For more details, please refer to the [*AlamedaScaler* design](../design/crd_alamedascaler.md).
-The following is an example to instruct Alameda to watch containers in *webapp* namespace with *nginx* label and *stable* policy.
+Currently Alameda watches containers that are deployed by _Deployment_ or _DeploymentConfig_ kinds and provides *stable* and *compact* policies.
+For more detail _AlamedaScaler_ schema, please refer to the [*AlamedaScaler* design](../design/crd_alamedascaler.md).
+The following is an example _AlamedaScaler_ CR.

 ```
 apiVersion: autoscaling.containers.ai/v1alpha1